Author Disclosure and Obligations

 - An author should make no material changes to a paper after it has been accepted.
 If there is a compelling reason to make changes (other than to correct typographical errors), the author is obligated to inform the editor directly of the nature of the desired change.
 Only the editor has the final authority to approve any such requested changes.

-- A criticism of a published paper may be justified and is allowed in a “Comment & Reply” sequence; however, personal criticism is never considered acceptable.
+- A criticism of a published paper may be justified and is allowed in a “Comment and Reply” sequence; however, personal criticism is never considered acceptable.